paulfitz/html2video/README.md

 Include this javascript somewhere in it:
 ```
 document.config = {
   first: 1,   // First frame of video
-  last: 30   // Last frame of video
+  last: 30,   // Last frame of video
+  width: 300, // Width in pixels
+  height: 200 // Height in pixels
 };

 document.step = function(frame) {